BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

     //* RmotLibs  := PUBLIC.RMOT.D240506.T091612.SOMWHER
     //* *==============================================================* *

 Moreover, the variables used for the commenting can be also be leveraged for other things you might need to do in the remote shipping job.

+## Package Shipping Variables

+VDDHSPFX  - Host staging dataset name prefix
+VDDRSPFX  - Rmot staging dataset name prefix
+VNBCPARM  - Endevor parameter string with Date and time values
+VNBSQDSP  - Ship Package to Destination with Out or Back statement VNB6DATE  - Six character shipping Date
+VNB6TIME  - Six character shipping Time
+VPHPKGID  - Package ID
+XMETHOD   - Shipping Transmission utility
+XNODE     - Host site node name

+## Skeleton / Model / Script example members

 Here are members in this folder:

 __C1BMXIN.skl__  is a modified version of the C1BMXIN skeleton found in your CSIQSENU library.
 This version captures values for some of the package shipping variables, and makes it possible for these values be available in your remote JCL. to include references such as the Package name, Destination and others.